Who we are and how to contact us

 Our supply chains

-The company identify specific parts of supply chain where there could be risk of slavery and human trafficking taking place and how the company is effective in ensuring that this does not happen.
 Supply chain security and integrity is a crucial component of the business model.
 Robust technical and traceability systems ensure that our products are responsibly sourced from suppliers whose values are aligned with our own.
+Our terms require that our direct suppliers comply with all applicable laws and regulations.
 This includes anti-slavery and human trafficking legislation.

-As a company, we use a labour provider (temporary worker agency) to supply a percentage of our workforce.
-The company labour provider central audit team carries out the following audits during the course of a trading year, in relation to the prevention of modern slavery:
+As a company, we use labour providers (temporary worker agencies) to supply a percentage of our workforce.
+Each labour provider has robust auditing processes in place.

 The business also has a Whistleblowing Policy, where employees are encouraged to raise any concerns that they may have regarding the conduct of others in the business or the way in which the company is run.
 This can be run concurrently in line with the company Grievance Policy.